philipturner/transimpedance-amplifier/README.md

   - Consider an artificial bandwidth limiter with a transfer function similar to the ADS8699.
 This probably requires another IC.
 Good practice in selecting arbitrary op-amps for real world situations of need.
   - Calculate the leakage current at the physical current input junction + corresponding reversible DUT port.
 Compare the leakage current to the noise floor.
 - Prepare a list of through-hole DUT components.
 Elaborate on whether it's a single DUT port for all 2&ndash;3 amplifiers, or a separate port for each.

+I just learned/remembered that OPA627 and OPA637 are very old and expensive (~$30).
+I'll have to revise these plans, to use newer and cheaper chips like OPA828 (~$7).
+Or scrap the entire concept of additional 1-stage amplifiers to save time, depending on motivation.